Cádiz: Transportation

 Cádiz is connected to European route E5 which connects it with Sevilla, Cordoba and Madrid to the North and Algeciras to the South East, continuing as E15 northbound along the Spanish Mediterranean coast.

 The city is served by Jerez Airport, which is approximately 40 km (25 mi) north of the city centre.
-The airport offers regular domestic flights to Madrid and Barcelona as well as scheduled and seasonal charter flights to the UK, Germany and other European destinations.
+The airport offers regular domestic flights to Madrid and Barcelona as well as scheduled and seasonal charter flights to the United Kingdom, Germany and other European destinations.
 Cercanías Cádiz line C1 connects the airport to Cádiz main train station in 1hr.

 Cádiz railway station is located just outside the old town.
 It offers suburban, regional and national services.
 The connection to the Madrid-Seville high-speed rail line was finished in 2015 after 14 years of construction, which extends the high speed Alvia trains to the city.
 Local services make the outskirts and regional destinations accessible along the line to Jerez and Seville.
 It is also the terminal of the new Cádiz Bay tram-train.

 The port opposite the train station provides weekly ferry services to the Canary Islands (2–3 days travel time) as well as providing a stop for seasonal cruise ships.